wix-incubator/DetoxSync/IdleStatusDocumentation.md

 The idle resource is considered idle when there are no active events in all categories.

-#### JS Timer
+### JS Timer

-This sync resource tracks JS timers in React Native applications, started with `setTimeout()`.
+This sync resource tracks JS timers in React Native applications, started with the `setTimeout()` API.
 When a JS timer is started, it is automatically tracked by the system, and the sync resource becomes busy.

 A typical idle status response: